slatekit/kiit-site/src/hugo/slatekit-v3/content/info/contact.md

 # Contact
-Slate Kit is built and maintained by a small group of engineers.
-It has been in production for a few years and is actively maintained.
-Much of the usage of Slate Kit has been for prior internal and current projects.
-Prioritization and work on issues is based on our availablility.
-See our release cycle below for more info.
+Feel free to contact us using all the various channels below!
+We put a lot of effort on guides, concepts and general documentation, but it is still actively improving as we move along.
+See our release cycle below for the scheduled releases of Slate Kit.
 We are considering adding premium support ( see below ) in the future.
-Feel free to contact us using all the various channels below!
 {{% break %}}

 <section id="services" class="integration">